 Bake the cheese tarts in the oven for 5 to 10 minutes until the egg wash is cooked.
 To achieve the slightly charred tops, place the tarts in the top section of your oven and adjust the setting to a grill mode.
 Pay close attention to the tarts at this stage as there is a tendency for the tart shells to burn.
 An easier option would be to use a blow torch to char the egg yolk.

 Remove the Hokkaido tarts from the oven and let them cool before serving.
-If you like them warm, serve while they are warm.
-The tarts are also great when served chilled.

 📖Recipe

-Hokkaido Cheese Tarts (Baked Japanese Tarts)
+Hokkaido Cheese Tarts (the BEST Baked Japanese Tart Recipe)

 For best results, use the metrics measurements.
 US customary measurements have not been tested and are only meant for guide.